faastjs/faast.js/docs/01-faast.md

 Note that if `packageJson` is specified, AWS Lambda Layers are not in the code bundle but rather specified as part of instantiating the lambda function.

+## Local caching in ~/.faast

+Faast.js will create some local cache files in `~/.faast`, with a subdirectory for each provider used.
+The [`faastjs cleanup`](../README#Cleaning_up_stray_resources) command will delete these files for you.
+Or, you can clear the local cache by deleting `~/.faast` manually.
+No configuration is stored there, only caching files.

 ## DEBUG environment variable

 Turn on verbose logging by setting the `DEBUG` environment variable.
 For example: